MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 import MyMathFunctions.MyFunction, MyMathFunctions.AnotherFunction as Multiply;
 ```

+> [!NOTE]
+> The currently used `open` statement in Q#, which is used to reference libraries and namespaces, is still supported but will be deprecated eventually.
+In the meantime, you can optionally update your current files to use the `import` statement.
+For example, `open Microsoft.Quantum.Diagnostics;` can be replaced with `import Microsoft.Quantum.Diagnostics.*;`.

 ### Example external project

 For this example, you'll use the same teleportation program as the earlier example, but separate the calling program and the callables into different projects.

 1. Create two folders on your local drive, for example "Project_A" and "Project_B".
 1. Create a Q# project in each folder following the steps in [Steps for creating a Q# project](#steps-for-creating-a-q-project).
-1. In **Project_A**, the calling program, copy the following code into the qsharp.json manifest file, editing the path as needed for Project_B
+1. In **Project_A**, the calling program, copy the following code into the manifest file, editing the path as needed for Project_B

     ```json
     {